axel-freesp/xsd2go/README.md

 list) and execute `make`.
 The results go to a newly created folder `test` and get compiled against two generated test programs.

-## Toolchain
-TODO: detailed description of the processing steps: which stylesheet produces what and why?
-Test execution.

 ## Features
 ### Some Limitations
 Compared to a full-blown validating XML parser, there are some drawbacks